GRETSI-2025/GRETSI25_Label-Argent_SIMuLDiTex_Un-modele-de-diffusion-leger-mono-image-et-multi-echelle/README.md

 ### Inference

-All experiments with hyperparameters are replicable in the notebook experiments.ipynb The notbook sves the reults in ./images/results/
+All experiments with hyperparameters are replicable in the notebook experiments.ipynb The notbook saves the results in ./images/results/